alanorth/cgspace-notes/content/posts/cgspace-dspace6-upgrade.md

 ### Processing Solr statistics with AtomicStatisticsUpdateCLI

-On 2020-11-18 I finished processing the Solr statistics with solr-upgrade-statistics-6x and I started processing them with AtomicStatisticsUpdateCLI:
+On 2020-11-18 I finished processing the Solr statistics with solr-upgrade-statistics-6x and I started processing them with AtomicStatisticsUpdateCLI.

+## statistics

+First the current year's statistics core, in 12-hour batches:

 ```
 $ chrt -b 0 dspace dsrun com.atmire.statistics.util.update.atomic.AtomicStatisticsUpdateCLI -t 12 -c statistics
 ```

+It took ~38 hours to finish processing this core.